Last updated on April 7th, 2022

 4. SIRUI MT5-C Tripod

-Sirui T-025S is that the recently designed replacement for the favored prime commercialism Sirui T-025X Your Trusty Travel Companion!
+Sirui T-025S is the recently designed replacement for the favored prime commercialism Sirui T-025X Your Trusty Travel Companion!
 They are the proper alternative for your travel photography wants.

 This is an upgraded version of the bestselling Sirui T-025X, the main advantages of which are lightness and portability.
 This is probably the best tripod for hiking and for those travelers who want to reap the benefits of an average-sized tripod while minimizing the weight to carry around.